Use an Azure Marketplace image to create a Terraform Linux virtual machine with managed identities for Azure resources

 After you create the VM, you can sign in to it by using SSH.
 Use the account credentials that you created in the "Basics" section of step 3 for the text shell interface.
 On Windows, you can download an SSH client tool like Putty.

-After you use SSH to connect to the virtual machine, you need to give contributor permissions for the entire subscription to Managed Service Identity on the virtual machine.
+After you use SSH to connect to the virtual machine, you need to give contributor permissions for the entire subscription to managed identities for Azure resources on the virtual machine.

 Contributor permission helps MSI on VM to use Terraform to create resources outside the VM resource group.
 You can easily achieve this action by running a script once.
 Use the following command: